vmware-tanzu-labs/tanzu-hub-cli/README.md

 # tanzu-hub-cli
-Unofficial CLI for Tanzu Hub.
+Experimental CLI for Tanzu Hub.
+This is not part of the product and is not covered by global support, nor does it come with any future guarantee of updates.

 ## Usage
 ```